Particular/docs.particular.net/Content/NServiceBus/nservicebus-step-by-step-publish-subscribe-communication-code-first.md

 There are only a few steps needed to introduce pub/sub and make your solution look like the one appearing above.

-<p> Right click your Messages Project and add a class file, and create a OrderCreated event:
+Right click your Messages Project and add a class file, and create a OrderCreated event:

 [![](https://liveparticularwebstr.blob.core.windows.net/media/Default/images/documentation/GettingStartedCoding_pubsub/002_pubsub.png)](https://liveparticularwebstr.blob.core.windows.net/media/Default/images/documentation/GettingStartedCoding_pubsub/002_pubsub.png)